Modern Slavery and Worker Exploitation

 How is New Zealand currently addressing Modern Slavery and Worker Exploitation?

 The Ministry of Business, Innovation and Employment, alongside other government agencies have worked on an all-of-government plan of action against forced labour, people trafficking and slavery.
 This sets out a high-level framework for the actions that agencies will take over 5 years to 2025, to combat these practices.
-You can read more about this work and the current consulatation at the links below.
+You can read more about this work.

 Ethical and sustainable work practices(external link) — Employment New Zealand